-The following Competition practice note Produced in partnership with Suzanne Rab provides comprehensive and up to date legal information covering:
+The following Competition practice note produced in partnership with Suzanne Rab of Serle Court provides comprehensive and up to date legal information covering:

 State intervention in the economy may interact with EU Treaty obligations, most notably the duty of loyalty under Article 4(3) TEU and Article 106 TFEU.
 For example, the state may incur liability under Article 4(3) TEU or Article 106(1) TFEU where its actions result in or are likely to lead to an infringement by an undertaking of the competition rules contained in Article 101 or 102 TFEU.

 Article 106(2) TFEU contains a limited exception from the TFEU rules in favour of undertakings entrusted with the operation of services of general economic interest (SGEI) or which have the character of a revenue-producing monopoly.

 There are also situations where the public body may itself be held to be engaging in economic activity such that it is a relevant ‘undertaking’ for the purposes of competition law.